A New Hope

 The troupe had decided to perform at the last minute, but there was no hurried pow-wow before they opened the show, no talk of what story would be performed, no ironing out of logistics.
 Instead, we lounged on the verandah of Abang Man's house eating keropok while discussing the virtues and foibles of the characters in the Ramayanic universe.
 The troupe members knew their repertoire so well they were ready to perform at a moment’s notice.
 The genius of a master puppeteer is his ability to improvise, to pick a story based on the audience and the mood of the troupe.
 No two performances—even of the same story—are ever the same.

-I didn’t detect anything subversive in the performance, but perhaps the fact that it was happening at all was enough.
-Unlike Dollah Baju Merah, Pak Nawi adheres to the traditional school of wayang kulit, which he says emphasizes the story over easy laughs, although there was plenty of laughter.
+I didn’t detect anything subversive in this particular performance, but perhaps the fact that it was happening at all was enough.
+Unlike Dollah Baju Merah, Pak Nawi adheres to the traditional school of wayang kulit, which he says emphasizes the narrative over easy laughs, though there was plenty of laughter anyway.
 He improvised dialogue and poetry, he sang, and when it was called for, he screeched.
 It was all very informal: the troupe talked and laughed and smoked between acts.
 The audience came and went, and then came back.
 Unlike at the community club hall in the city, where the stage was elevated and at a distance, there was an intimacy and immediacy to the performance here that was exhilarating.

 Beyond the broad outline of what was happening—a confrontation between Seri Rama and two warriors serving Maharaja Wana—I didn’t understand very much of what was going on.
 The play was performed in the customary Kelantanese-Pattani dialect of Malay, which is distinct from the formal Malay language I learned at school.
 But I remembered something Eddin had said.

 “Look, wayang kulit is not about understanding, sometimes,” he told me.
 “It’s a total experience.
 Liberate your senses from the mind, man.”